bshivagunde/MRI-Image-Contrast-Generation-using-CycleGAN/README.md

  - Reshaping: Reshape images to (128, 128, 1) and normalize pixel values.
  - Batching and Shuffling: Batch size is set to 1024 for efficient training.

+## Model Architecture
+### Generator
+The Generator is based on a modified U-Net architecture, which performs the following steps:

+ - Downsampling: Extracts features from the input image.
+ - Upsampling: Reconstructs the image with the desired contrast level.

+### Discriminator
+The Discriminator is a traditional Convolutional Neural Network (CNN) used to classify real and generated images.
+It uses downsampling layers for feature extraction.

+### Loss Functions
+ - Binary Cross-Entropy: Used for classification in the Discriminator.
+ - Cycle Loss: L1 loss between the original and cycled image.
+ - Identity Loss: L1 loss between the input and output when no translation is needed.

+### Optimizer
+ - Adam Optimizer: Used to update model weights efficiently.

+## Model Training
+The model is trained for 300 epochs.
+The training flow includes:

+ 1. Generating fake images and cycled images.
+ 2. Calculating Discriminator and Generator losses.
+ 3. Updating weights using the Adam Optimizer.
+ 4. Saving model checkpoints for future use.

+## Results
+During training, the Generators improve their ability to produce realistic MRI images with each epoch.
+The project includes a GIF to visualize the progression of generated images over time.

+## Conclusion
+This project successfully demonstrates how deep learning can be used to enhance medical imaging by generating additional MRI image variations.
+This approach has the potential to reduce costs and improve diagnostic accuracy in clinical settings.